 Finally, be sure to thank your interviewers.

+Of all the important legal interview tips, remembering to say thank you is key.
 Send a thank-you note—two or three sentences, handwritten, on a note card, via the post office—within 24 hours of your interview.
 This is a simple matter of etiquette, which applies even in the business world.
 It's also a great tactic for getting yourself invited back for a second interview.